 EXAMPLE: The sole owner of a limited liability company uses a car titled in the company's name for personal purposes and writes checks on the company's account to pay for personal expenses.
-These facts are relevant to a piercing claim; they pertain to economic separateness, not subsection (b) formalities.
+These facts are relevant to a piercing claim; they pertain to economic separateness, not Subsection (b) formalities.

-This subsection has no relevance to a member's claim of oppression under Section 701(a)(5)(B).
+This subsection also is inapposite to a member's claim of oppression under Section 701(a)(4)(C)(ii).
 In some circumstances, disregard of agreed-upon formalities can be a "freeze out" mechanism.
-Likewise, this section has no relevance to a member's claim that the disregard of agreed-upon formalities is a breach of the operating agreement.
+Likewise, this subsection has no relevance to a member's claim that the disregard of agreed-upon formalities is a breach of the operating agreement.